Who Are IRS Special Agents and What Should I Do If They Contact Me?

-The IRS Special Agent is the criminal arm of the IRS and if an Agent has contacted you, it is important that you act cautiously and prudently in responding to them.
+An IRS Special Agent is part the criminal arm of the IRS.
+If an IRS Criminal Investigation Special Agent contacts you, act cautiously and prudently in responding to them.

-The IRS Special Agents represent the Criminal Investigations department of the IRS.
-If you've been contacted by Special Agents from the IRS, it means that the IRS may believe that you have committed a tax crime and are conducting a criminal investigation about you and/or your business.
+Again, IRS Special Agents represent the CI department of the IRS.
+If you've been contacted by Special Agents from the IRS, it means that the IRS might believe that you have committed a tax crime and are conducting a criminal investigation about you and/or your business.
 The IRS Special Agents are the individuals who will determine whether your case should be referred for criminal prosecution.

 How Will the IRS Special Agent First Make Contact With Me?